yds12/tarsila/README.md

-**NOTE: this project is a work in progress, if you want to use it, please save your work as frequently as possible to avoid losing your work.**
+**NOTE: this project is a work in progress, if you want to use it, please save your work as frequently as possible to avoid losing it.**

 ![alt text](https://github.com/yds12/tarsila/blob/master/docs/screenshot.png?raw=true)